dijkstracula/solvent/paper/report.md

 `cons` enforce the invariant that the typelevel value of `L` always conforms to the length of the list.
 In so doing, we say that `Vec` is _indexed_ by `Nat`.
-Notice that this is not the same as being indexed by _values_ of type `Nat` or `int`; terms and types in non-dependently typed programming languages occupy different syntactic domains and are not interchangable in this way.
+Notice that this is not the same as being indexed by _values_ of type `Nat` or `int`; terms and types in the Python type system occupy different syntactic domains and are not interchangable in this way.

 ```{.python .numberLines startFrom="12"}
 @dataclass